The ultimate guide to caravan motor movers

 Movers are also handy for precisely manoeuvring onto levelling ramps on sloping caravan pitches, and for aligning the receptors for Al-Ko wheel locks.

-The remote control is linked to the mover’s computer system via radio waves, meaning the caravan can be ‘driven’ using the handset.
-Generally, buttons with direction arrows on are pressed to pilot the caravan in the desired direction.
+The handheld remote communicates with the mover’s computer system through radio waves, enabling the caravan to be remotely navigated using the handset.
+Directional buttons are typically pressed to guide the caravan.

 - As they hang below the chassis member, they lower the ground clearance of the caravan and are in a prime position to be struck by a speed bump, raised ironwork or if a wheel drops into a deep pothole.